courseramchen2k2/GetDataProject/README.md

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Output file: TidyData.txt
+Note: for detailed description of what run_analysis.R does, please check on the section near the end of this markup file.

 Steps to execute run_analysis.R script